thegabriele97/EzShop/Deliverables/UnitTestReport.md

 - Validity of the String parameter
 - Length of the String parameter
 - Value of every char of the String parameter
+- The string is registered in the db

 **Predicates for method isRegistered:**